pelias/interpolation/readme.md

 - `-v` controls volume mapping (`/tmp` on the host maps to `/data` in the container)
 - `-d` tells docker to run the container in the background (daemonize)

-this will launch the server using the databases `/tmp/address.db` and `/tmp/street.db` which must be present on the host machine
+This will launch the server using the databases `/tmp/address.db` and `/tmp/street.db` which must be present on the host machine

 ```bash
 docker run -p 5000:3000 -v /tmp:/data -d pelias/interpolation ./interpolate server /data/address.db /data/street.db